MCdeGroot/pin-terminal-vodafone-ziggo/README.md

 - Find out working of HTTP requests and responses. (used to Springboot so far)
 - Add WireMock library.

-2. Program Structure:
+2. MockServer
+- Create a MockServer handler to start a mock server and configure WireMock stubs

+3. Pin terminal activator:
 - Create a Java class for the activation named for example ActivatorPinTerminal.

-3. Accepting Input:

 - Implement a method to accept input parameters (customer ID and MAC address).
+- Use an HTTP client to send a POST request to the /activate endpoint with the input parameters

 4. Sending Request to the Southbound System:

 - Use WireMock stubs to simulate responses.
-- Use an HTTP client to send a POST request to the /activate endpoint with the input parameters.
-This can be done in a test environment by implementing the WireMock Server i created.
+- Set up tests to test the MockServer by implementing the WireMock Server I created.
 - Run the test and find out to see if the Activator is corresponding well with the WireMockServer.

 5. Logging Records: